 - 1 1/2 Tbsp whole black peppercorns

-- 1 cup roasted corn kernels from 2 ears corn, roasted and kernels cut off
+- 1 cup roasted or grilled corn kernels (from 2 ears corn, roasted or grilled and kernels cut off)

 - 1 Tbsp extra virgin olive oil

 Combine first three ingredients for tuna marinade in a bowl.
 Slowly whisk in the olive oil and season with salt and pepper.

 Add tuna to the marinade, turning to coat.
 Refrigerate for 30 mins - 1 hour.